Skip to content

 • BatteryState: Modeled after sensor_msgs/msg/BatteryState), this class captures comprehensive power supply metrics.
 It includes core data (voltage, current, capacity, percentage) and detailed metadata such as power supply health, technology status, and individual cell readings.

-Note: Although these are provisional additions, both FrameTransform and BatteryState inherit from Serializable and HeaderMixin.
-This ensures they remain fully compatible with Mosaico’s existing serialization and header management infrastructure.
+Note: Although these are provisional additions, both FrameTransform, BatteryState, and PointCloud2 inherit from Serializable.
+This ensures they remain fully compatible with Mosaico’s existing serialization infrastructure.

 ROS Message Type Mosaico Ontology Type Adapter